LiliaFramework/LiliaFramework.github.io/docs/information/installing_the_gamemode.md

-## **Installation Tutorial**
+## Installation Tutorial

 Lilia is a versatile roleplaying framework for Garry's Mod.
-This tutorial will guide you through the process of installing Lilia on your Garry's Mod server, ensuring a smooth setup for your roleplaying environment.
+This tutorial will guide you through installing Lilia on your Garry's Mod server, ensuring a smooth setup for your roleplaying environment.

 ---